jochemvogel/bt-eindopdracht/README.md

 ### Usecase

 **Sports match score website**

 I want to pass on the scores or times of a sports match to interested parties, who can then respond.

 **Requirements**

 -   Admin interface where you can create a competition

 -   The admin must be able to enter scores or times for each match

 -   Users must be able to register for certain competitions (overview screen)

 -   Users who follow a match will be notified when new information arrives.
 (How do you do this if the user is following multiple matches?)

 -   Users can give a response to this, which can be read by other users (and the admin).
 The admin must be able to remove comments.

+### Browser testing

+I'm going to test in the following browsers:

+1.  **Chromium:** Chrome 88 (on Windows) _=> based on [statcounter](https://gs.statcounter.com/browser-version-market-share/all/netherlands) this is the most used browser in the Netherlands atm._
+2.  **Non-Chromium:** Firefox 51 (on Mac) _=> doesn't support css grid_
+3.  **Samsung/Android:** Samsung Internet (on Samsung Galaxy A51) _=> Best sold Samsung phone 2020_
+4.  **Non-Samsung/Android):** UC Browser (on Moto G7 Play)
+5.  **iOS:** Safari iPhone (on iPhone 12 mini)

+### Enhancements

+1.  **Fancy Menu**
+    a.
+The menu will go to the bottom of the page (with ID) if JS is not supported.
+If it is, create some nice animation that will improve the UX.
+2.  **CSS grid**
+    a.
+On mobile the cards aren't that big, but on desktop they will.
+Because of that I want to use CSS grid to make them responsive.
+Three next to each other could be better on desktop.
+What can you do if grid is not supported?
+I want to find a solution for that (because they somehow were able to do that in the past)
+3.  **Notification API**
+    a.
+When a match got updated I want to give the users (that enabled notifications for that match) to get a notification (with the Notification API).
+However, this is not supported in Safari on iOS.
+There has to be a way to give a notification.
+Maybe with a popup?
+Notification animation in the top?
+What if JS is disabled?
+Figure that out.

 ## :eyeglasses: Overview